lolrip/The-Watcher/README.md

 # TheWatcher

-Order Watcher 2.0: Automated monitoring and recreation of Schwab brokerage orders with a Flask dashboard.
+The Watcher: Automated monitoring and recreation of Schwab stop orders.

 ## Features

-- Monitors active Schwab orders and attempts to automatically recreate them if they disappear.
+- Monitors active Schwab orders and attempts to automatically recreate them if they are cancelled or rejected.
 - Web dashboard with live statistics, order table, and net liquidation value chart.
 - Secure (optional) HTTP Basic Auth for dashboard access.
 - Token status monitoring and warning system.